RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade.md

     + Do the rest of the sections and then the full guide on **the target 3DS**, then wait one week, then System Transfer from **the target 3DS** back to **the source 3DS** *(remember you cannot transfer back from a New 3DS to an Old 3DS)*
     + Call Nintendo and tell them you no longer have access to the device that your NNID is linked to (which is **the target 3DS** in this case), and would like it linked to a different device (which is **the source 3DS** in this case)
 3. Reboot **the source 3DS** while holding Start to launch Hourglass9
-4. Go to SysNAND Backup/Restore and restore SysNAND from `NAND.bin`
+4. Go to SysNAND Backup/Restore and restore SysNAND from `NANDmin.bin`

 ##### Section VII - Backing up the target 3DS's NFIRM